ryanflorence/SlideShow/README.md

 About this Repository
 ---------------------

-The develop branch is the tracking branch, **which is not guaranteed to be stable**.
+The develop branch is the tracking branch, **which is not guaranteed to be stable** and the documentation is bound to have inaccuracies.
 Please download a tagged release from the download button.

 Features:
 ---------